 There will also be mentorship sessions between workshops (up to four hours per participant) to provide participants with one-on-one opportunities to delve deeper into their project development with industry professionals.

-• Open to emerging Indigenous (First Nations, Métis, and Inuit) film producers ready to produce their first or second projects.
+• Open to emerging Indigenous (First Nations, Métis, and Inuit) film producers looking to produce their first feature through the Telefilm Talent to Watch program.

-• Tuition is sponsored by the Indigenous Digital Accelerator, Indigenous Screen Office and PacifiCan for all participants accepted into the program.
+• Tuition is sponsored by the Indigenous Digital Accelerator and Indigenous Screen Office for all participants accepted into the program.

 • Delivered entirely online.